 I have this insatiable desire to travel the world.
 So I don’t know how many jars I will end up with or where to put them all.
 I recently took a trip to Canada.
 When I got back I made a Vacation Jar filled with all of the things that I had collected.
 If you haven’t already read my blog post on my top three souvenirs, you can read it here.

 The jar that I used is actually from the coconut oil that I buy at Target.
-The coconut oil that I buy is the simply balanced unrefined virgin coconut oil.
 It comes in a glass jar with a really simple silver top.
 I decided to use this jar because it was a good size.
 The edges are rounded rather than squared like you find on most mason jars.
 Also, the silver top matches with all of the silver accents I have in my house.
 I found a similar mason jar on Amazon.

 Below is a photo of everything that I collected from my Canada trip.
 I also included a photo of the finished Vacation Jar after I put everything in it.

 Going clockwise, starting at the top right corner.